Drug information

 tucidinostat

-(Compound details obtained from ChemIDplus Advanced,1 HUYA Bioscience International website,2 and Treatment Action Group website3)
+(Compound details obtained from PubChem,1 Treatment Action Group website,2 and Shenzhen Chipscreen Biosciences website3)

 Pharmacology

-Mechanism of Action: Latency-reversing agent, specifically a histone deacetylase inhibitor (HDACi).3 Tucidinostat, a benzamide derivative, is an HDACi that selectively targets the class I HDAC enzymes HDAC-1, -2, and -3, which are important in the disruption of HIV latency.
-Additionally, tucidinostat is active against the class II HDAC-10 enzyme.4,5 Tucidinostat has also been shown to reactivate latent HIV via the NF-κB signaling pathway.6 Currently, tucidinostat is approved for use in China and Japan for the treatment of certain types of cancer.7
+Latency-reversing agent, specifically a histone deacetylase inhibitor (HDACi).2 Tucidinostat, a benzamide derivative, is an HDACi that selectively targets the class I HDAC enzymes HDAC-1, -2, and -3, which are important in the disruption of HIV latency.
+Additionally, tucidinostat is active against the class II HDAC-10 enzyme.4,5 Tucidinostat has also been shown to reactivate latent HIV via the NF-κB signaling pathway.6 Currently, tucidinostat is approved for use in China and Japan for the treatment of certain types of cancer.3

-Half-life (T1/2): In a Phase 1b/2a trial (NCT02513901) of tucidinostat in adults with HIV, the elimination half-life of tucidinostat after a single oral 10-mg dose was approximately 11.5 hours.
-After multiple oral 10-mg doses of tucidinostat, the half-life was approximately 15.5 hours.11
+In a Phase 1b/2a trial (NCT02513901) evaluating tucidinostat in adults with HIV, the elimination half-life of tucidinostat after a single oral 10-mg dose was approximately 11.5 hours.
+After multiple oral 10-mg doses of tucidinostat, the half-life was approximately 15.5 hours.10

 Select Clinical Trials